“Bass Julien Ségol lends Timur the noble authority of age and experience, whether in the depth of his timbre or the dignity of his posture.”

 Anaclase, 07.2023

-Julien also regularly performs in concert: as bass soloist in Beethoven's Fantaisie op.
-80 under the baton of Jean-Claude Casadesus with the Orchestre de Picardie (Lille Piano Festival), in Beethoven's Ninth Symphony conducted by Bar Avni with the Bayer-philharmoniker (Altenberger Dom), under David Robertson with the Deutsches Symphonie Orchester (Berlin Philharmonic), and in Monteverdi's Fifth Book of Madrigals conducted by Geoffroy Jourdain at the Abbaye de Royaumont.
-The lied and mélodie repertoire holds an important place for Julien: he is regularly invited in recital with the musicians of the Orchestre de Paris at the Festival 8 de Montcabrier and collaborates with the string quartet of the Tonhain.Kollektiv (Berlin).
+Julien regularly performs in concert: he appeared in the 2025 edition of the Bachfest Leipzig with Opera Fuoco, sang the bass solo in Beethoven’s Choral Fantasy under Jean-Claude Casadesus with the Orchestre National de Lille (Lille Piano Festival), in Beethoven’s Ninth Symphony under Bar Avni with the Bayer-Philharmoniker, and under David Robertson with the Deutsches Symphonie-Orchester at the Berlin Philharmonie.
+Lied and art song hold an important place for Julien: he is a regular guest in recital with musicians of the Orchestre de Paris at the Festival 8 de Montcabrier and collaborates with the Tonhain.Kollektiv string quartet (Berlin).